parshwas19/hnm-web-scraper/README.md

 - Supports different categories for men and women.
 - Automatically exports data to CSV files.

+### Supported Categories and Types

+#### Gender
+- Male
+- Female

+#### Types
+- New Arrival
+- Sale

+#### Categories

+For New Arrival:
+- Clothes
+- Accessories
+- Shoes
+- Activewear

+For Sale:
+- Tshirts and Tanks
+- Pants
+- Jeans
+- Hoodies and Sweatshirts
+- Shorts
+- Shoes

 ## Requirements

 - Python 3.7+